EMockevicius/HTML5-live-stream-HLS-player/README.md

 Tested on Google chrome and firefox browsers try it out at https://eimantasmockevicius.github.io/mediaLab1/src/

-# mediaLab1

-This lab aims to build your first HTML5 live stream (HLS) player.

-There are many open source alternatives.
-You can try to use as Video.js player as a startup: https://github.com/videojs/video.js or try a live example: https://jsbin.com/gejugat/edit?html,output

 # Requirements for repository
   - You have to clone this repository and make two branches (master and develop).
   - The develop branch should contain commits of every new feature of the player.